marohnicluka/HelmholtzBEM/README.md

 The user will be updated through the command line about the progress of the algorithm if <tt>-DCMDL</tt> is set.

+### Computing singular values of the BEM approximated BIO

 #### <tt>sv_circle</tt>
 This target builds a script that computes the singular values of the Galerkin BEM approximated BIO for the second-kind direct BIEs of the Helmholtz transmission problem.
 The direct algorithm from Eigen is used to compute the sinuglar values.
 The scatterer is set to be a circle.
 The results are written to file.
 The script can be run as follows: